Price it Right

 - Because of the ever-changing nature of the women’s fashion industry: brands coming and going, rising and falling–and prices with them–the system would have to have a real-time, online pricing component

-The NextGen Women’s Fashion Pricing Application is empirically based on inventory sales data from a select number of successful stores over a period of years.
+The NextGen Women’s Fashion Pricing Application is empirically based on inventory sales data from successful stores throughout North America.

-The suggested pricing operates seamlessly with the Liberty 4 POS.
-Suggested resale prices appear automatically upon entry of the item (category) and brand.
-A quick click of the POS button and online pricing pages appear allowing buyers to calculate or double check suggested resale prices against new or used prices of like items online.
+The suggested pricing operates seamlessly within the POS.
+Suggested resale prices appear automatically upon entry of the item (category), brand and description.
+A quick click of the [CHeckit] button and online pricing pages appear allowing buyers to calculate or double check suggested resale prices against new or used prices of like items online.
 In the case of jewelry, quick-check the prices of metals, gemstones, vintage, artisan, … .

 A Consigning and Pricing Guide is provided to help users make the most of the application.
 Users are stepped through an appraisal process to narrow the range and arrive at a price.
 The price chosen within the range is a function of brand, condition, style, quality, supply and demand.
 Brands and Prices are updated continually.